danielw4335/travel-tip/README.md

 - The User can pan the map to his own geo-location

 ## Locations CRUDL
-- Create – click on the map prompts for name and rate
+- Create – click on the map s for name and rate
 - Read – Selected location details (see below)
 - Update – can update location rate
 - Delete – can delete a location